GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 - skaffold creates a new config using `skaffold init --force`
 - the new config is parsed and brought into memory
 - the config file is deleted from disk
 - `skaffold dev` continues like normal

-**Creating the config in memory using init functions**

-Under the hood view:
-- `skaffold dev` is run
-- skaffold searches for a `skaffold.yaml` file in the directory, finds nothing
-- skaffold creates a new config and keeps in memory
-- `skaffold dev` continues like normal

 ## Open Issues/Questions